-Alastair Lynch is a former professional Australian rules footballer who played in the Australian Football League.
-He is best known as a three-time premiership, full-forward for the Brisbane Lions.
+Alastair Lynch is a retired Aussie Rules Footballer who played in the AFL up until late 2004.
+He is best known as a three-time premiership, full-forward for the Brisbane Lions .

 Lynch began his senior football career at Fitzroy in 1988.
 He was selected at pick 50 from the Hobart Football Club in the 1986 VFL Draft.
 Playing full-back and centre half-back, he was an intimidating player in defence.
 In his early years, his notable abilities were his strong marking and heavy tackling.
 The Tasmanian began his career in defence, where he became leading goal-kicker for Fitzroy FC.
 He represented his home state at the elite level.